 If a religious organization sponsors housing, then it may be able to restrict housing access to its members as long as it doesn't discriminate in its membership policies.

-In most cases, housing communities for the elderly are also exempt from the Fair Housing Act.
+In most cases, housing communities for the elderly are also exempt from Fair Housing laws.

 Treating your Arizona tenant fairly and with respect is key.
 Not only will that boost your reputation and credibility, but it can also help prevent potential legal issues with your tenants!